cardsfromtheedge/cardsfromtheedge.github.io/_posts/2017-12-12-Letting-Go.md

 It felt a great effort driving for 7-8 hours to get there, but the rewards were immense on so many levels.

-Nothing can beat spending time with friends that you’ve known a long time, where the months apart fall away, and you pick up where you left off.
-You laugh, compare notes, exchanges new ideas and fill in any gaps, you share a meal and cherish a cup of tea or a glass of something stronger! ☺
+Nothing can beat spending time with friends that you’ve known a long time, where the months apart, fall away and you pick up where you left off.
+You laugh, compare notes, exchange new ideas and fill in any gaps, you share a meal and cherish a cup of tea or a glass of something stronger! ☺

 When I’m back on the Edge looking out to sea, as by now you’ll know I often do, I cannot help, but marvel at how many wonderful people I’ve met in my life.